Is 'Fear the Walking Dead' About to Collide With 'World Beyond'?

 Now that is follow-through.

 “Fear” has been dropping nods to the Civic Republic folks fairly regularly for the past two seasons, though they only actually appeared once: in the Season 5 episode in which we met Isabelle.
-Now, a season of “World Beyond” and a nuclear explosion later, Isabelle is back with a CRM helicopter helping carry Al’s pals to safety.
+Now, after we learned a lot about the CRM on “World Beyond,” Isabelle is back with a helicopter helping carry Al’s pals to safety.

 The biggest obstacle to crossovers between the various “Walking Dead” shows, however, is that none of them is taking place at the same time.
 “TWD” and “Fear” briefly matched up so that Morgan and Dwight could switch shows, but then the main series took a six-year time jump, putting it more than a decade into the apocalypse.
 “World Beyond” is set a couple years before that, 10 years into the zombie situation, and “Fear” is still at least a few years before that.

 The way this episode split up the cast feels like it provides an easy crossover opportunity, though.
-The folks who got on the helicopter — that’s Luciana (Danay Garcia), Daniel (Reuben Blades), Wes (Colby Hollman), Charlie (Alexa Nisenson), Rabbi Kessner (Peter Jacobson) and Sarah (Mo Collins) — can leave “Fear” and head to other corners of this universe, while everybody else stays behind.
-The helicopter crew could have their own personal time skip, and then perhaps pop up again when Iris, Hope and their crew finally make it to the place their dad is in New York.
+The folks who got on the helicopter — that’s Luciana (Danay Garcia), Daniel (Reuben Blades), Wes (Colby Hollman), Charlie (Alexa Nisenson), Rabbi Kessner (Peter Jacobson), Sarah (Mo Collins) and presumably Al herself (Maggie Grace) — can leave “Fear” and head to other corners of this universe, while everybody else stays behind.
+The helicopter crew could have their own personal time skip, and then perhaps pop up again when Iris, Hope and their crew finally make it to the place their dad is in New York on “World Beyond.”

 That would be cool, but I’ve got a better idea.
 They could run into Rick Grimes.